Thomas-Alexandre Dumas: Enlistment and service in the Queen's Dragoons

 In February 1786 his father Davy de la Pailleterie married Françoise Retou, a domestic servant from the Davy de la Pailleterie estate.
 Dumas did not sign as a witness to the marriage contract.
 According to his son's memoir, the marriage precipitated a "cooling off" which led the father to tighten Dumas's allowance.
 Soon after, Dumas decided to join the French Army, a common occupation for gentlemen.
 Unlike his noble peers, who took arms as commissioned officers, Dumas enlisted as a private.
 A 1781 rule, the Ségur Ordinance, enabled men who could show four generations of nobility on their father's side to qualify to be commissioned as officers.
 Dumas had this, but the French race laws "made it hard for a man of mixed race to claim his rightful title or noble status".
 According to the novelist Dumas's account, on hearing of Alexandre's plan, his father insisted that his son take a "nom de guerre" so that he not drag the noble name "through the lowest ranks of the army".
-He signed up for the 6th Regiment of the Queen's Dragoons as "Alexandre Dumas" on 2 June 1786; thirteen days later, his father died.
+He signed up for the Queen's Dragoon Regiment as "Alexandre Dumas" on 2 June 1786; thirteen days later, his father died.